Japan Meteorological Agency maintains warnings of major earthquake - ExBulletin

 The Japan Meteorological Agency continues to urge people to be cautious in the face of a possible major earthquake in the Nankai Trough along the Pacific coast.

-The agency on Saturday maintained its special warning issued on Thursday after a 7.1-magnitude earthquake struck off Miyazaki Prefecture in southern Japan.
+The agency maintained its own warning issued on Thursday after a 7.1-magnitude earthquake struck off Miyazaki Prefecture in southern Japan.

-But agency officials say they have not observed any irregular changes in the Earth's crustal strain so far.
+But agency officials say they haven't noticed any irregular changes in crustal pressure so far.

 The earthquake triggered a tsunami that reached the coasts of Kyushu and Shikoku.
 A tsunami measuring 50 centimeters high was recorded at the port of Miyazaki City.

-On land, the quake registered a maximum intensity of 6 on the Japanese scale of 0 to 7 in the city of Nichinan.
+On land, the quake registered a maximum magnitude of 6 on the Japanese scale of 0 to 7 in the city of Nichinan.

-Intensities above 5 were recorded in parts of Miyazaki Prefecture and neighboring Kagoshima Prefecture.
+Intensities above 5 were recorded in parts of Miyazaki City and neighboring Kagoshima Prefecture.

-By 2 p.m.
-Saturday, 16 significant earthquakes had been recorded in the area.
+Another earthquake struck Miyazaki City at around 7:42 a.m.
+Sunday with a maximum magnitude of 3 on the Japanese scale.

-The weather agency has urged people to remain alert as subsequent quakes with a maximum seismic magnitude of less than 6 are possible over the course of about a week.
+Small-scale seismic activity on Japan's western Kii Peninsula has caused some changes in readings from nearby pressure gauges, agency officials say.
+But they add that such a phenomenon has been observed repeatedly in the past.

 The agency says the possibility of a major earthquake in the Nankai Basin is higher than usual.
 The agency has issued a special warning urging caution under what is known as the Nankai Basin Earthquake Additional Information Protocol.